Topological equivariant coarse K-homology: Small objects and Roe categories

 We have a forgetful functor $G\Born\to G\Set$ which sends a $G$-bornological space to its underlying $G$-set (see Definition \ref{ebjoifdbsdbsfdbsbsdb}).
-By precomposition with this forgetful functor we can consider the functors $\bCg(-)$ (Definition \ref{wetgiojgreggjwregowiej}) and $\bCgc(-)$ (Definition \ref{wetgiojgreggjwregowiej1}) as functors on $G\Born$.
+By precomposition with this forgetful functor we can consider the functors ${(\bM\bC)}^{G}(-)$ (Definition \ref{wetgiojgreggjwregowiej}) and $\bCgc(-)$ (Definition \ref{wetgiojgreggjwregowiej1}) as functors on $G\Born$.
+We will define a subfunctor